useR-2018/website/content/blog/interview-with-thomas-lin-pedersen.md

 pseudo-code for the first pass, and then you sort of work backwards from there?**

 Thomas: No. Well, I sometimes call a function I haven't defined yet.

-Thomas: So I think, for a long time, I was becoming better and better at not writing a function in a thousand lines, but multiple small functions.
+So I think, for a long time, I was becoming better and better at not writing a function in a thousand lines, but multiple small functions.
 And the process at the start was to have a long function, and then take out code chunks into their own functions.
 Now, I'm more like I